iHeroGH/UICalc/README.md

 - 1 for backend, 2 for frontend

 Log:
-- 12:05 AM, 20 minutes, backend implementation of the calculator
+- 20 minutes, backend implementation of the calculator
+- 1 hour, frontend implementation
+- 2 hours, backend rewrite and testing

 Bugs Found:
-- 0
+- A bunch of bugs related to the relation of the final result and the next value
+- A bunch of bugs related to the framing and positioning of the buttons for the frontend

 Total Time Spent:
-- 20 mins / 1 hour for backend
+- 2 hours / 1 hour for backend
-- /2 for frontend
+- 1 hour / 2 hours for frontend
-- /? for misc.